Department of Physics

 BA in Physics

 The minimum number of credits in physics and related areas (exclusive of the University's Core curriculum) required for the physics major: 61.
-A student majoring in physics must take 37 credit hours of physics courses including some requirements and some electives as outlined below.
+A student majoring in physics must take 37 credit hours of physics courses including requirements and electives as outlined below.
 In addition, the major requires 16 credits of mathematics courses, 8 credits of chemistry courses, and a demonstration of competency in computer programming.

 1. Required courses